 - Don’t apply too much clamping pressure.
 Apply just enough pressure make sure both sides are making contact.
 Do not make the wood bow–that’s a sure sign of too much pressure.

-Once you build, sand and finish your door, you just need to choose your hinges and install everything and that’s a whole party of it’s own!
+Once you build, sand and finish your door, you just need to select your hinges and install everything and that’s a whole party of it’s own!
 Good luck, be safe and be awesome!

 Get my Cabinet Building 101 eBook.
 All the information in one place that you can download and keep on hand!